John Pudney: Later career

-Private life
+Personal life

-On 30 October 1934 Pudney married the Fabian feminist Crystal Selwyn Herbert (1915–1999), the daughter of A. P. Herbert, a writer and independent Member of Parliament.
+On 30 October 1934, Pudney married the Fabian feminist Crystal Selwyn Herbert (1915–1999), the daughter of A. P. Herbert, a writer and independent Member of Parliament.
 They first lived in Cornwall in a converted lifeboat, then took a farm in Essex.
 There were two daughters and a son.
 They divorced in 1955, and Pudney immediately married his second wife, Monica Forbes Curtis of the Forbes family.
 She helped him recover from his alcoholism, to which he publicly confessed in 1965 and emerged cured in 1967 – despite a hit-and-run accident in the middle that broke both his legs and dislocated his shoulder.
 The recovery process became a subject for his writing.
 According to Michael White Spill Out was written "half of it on the booze and half off, and he didn't remember which half was which".
-In 1976 Pudney developed cancer of the throat from which he died nearly two years later in much pain.
+In 1976, Pudney developed cancer of the throat from which he died nearly two years later in much pain.
 He wrote about his illness unflinchingly in his autobiographical Thank Goodness for Cake, posthumously published in 1978.

 John Pudney's daughter Tessa (1942–2004) was an academic best known for her work in media studies at Sheffield Hallam University.
 She married the film critic Victor Perkins in the 1960s.
 Their son, Toby Perkins, is the Labour Member of Parliament for Chesterfield.